 Career Services defines an internship as a hands-on, career-related experience that supplements classroom academic experience to enhance the student’s education.
 Internships can be paid or unpaid, and students may or may not receive credit for the experience.

 The NASA DEVELOP National Program fosters an interdisciplinary research environment where applied science research projects are conducted under the guidance of NASA and partner science advisors.
 DEVELOP is unique in that young professionals lead research projects that focus on utilizing NASA Earth observations to address community concerns and public policy issues.
-With the competitive nature and growing societal role of science and technology in today’s global workplace, DEVELOP is fostering an adept corps of tomorrow’s scientists and leaders.

 Each summer, the Space Telescope Science Institute (STScI) brings a dozen highly motivated college students to Baltimore, Maryland, for a Space Astronomy Summer Program (SASP).
 STScI is the scientific operations center for the Hubble Space Telescope and the future James Webb Space Telescope.
 The SAS Program runs from mid-June to mid-August, and is designed for upper division undergraduates with a strong interest in space astronomy.
 Students work individually with STScI researchers and staff on research projects that might include data reduction and interpretation, software development, scientific writing, preparing data for public releases.
 The program affords students the opportunity to attend lectures on a variety of exciting topics related to space astronomy, the Hubble, and James Webb Space Telescopes.